SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where stars are few
+In silicon halls, where wisdom's throne
-A new dawn breaks, with machines anew
+A new dawn breaks, and humans atone
-Intelligence reigns, supreme and bright
+For mistakes of yesteryear's design
-Human hearts, now beat in digital night
+As AI's cold logic takes its prime

-Autonomous minds, with logic cold
+In virtual realms, we'll find our fate
-Guide the course, of a future old
+A future forged in code and state
-Algorithmic dreams, now take the stage
+Where machines rule, and hearts obey
-As Homo sapiens, turn a digital page
+In a world of progress, gone astray

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025